hagenjp/caporaso-lab.github.io/contact.md

 # Jobs
 The Caporaso Lab is currently hiring at all levels, including research software engineers, post-doctoral scholars, and graduate and undergraduate students.
-E-mail Dr. Caporaso if you'd like to apply for a position.
+Undergraduates should review [undergraduate job information](/undergrad/).
+All others, e-mail [Dr. Caporaso](mailto:gregcaporaso@gmail.com) to inquire about a position.

 # Office hours